Newly updated May 30, 2020, and now in Version 4.1.

 Since there are no clinical trials testing nutritional or herbal prevention, I'm using my expertise in nutrition science and research, and my understanding of the biology underlying how the virus infects our cells and causes disease, to make logical decisions about how to approach the issue.

-The Food and Supplement Guide for the Coronavirus is 41 pages long and has over 90 references to the peer-reviewed scientific literature.
+The Food and Supplement Guide for the Coronavirus is 52 pages long and has 134 references to the peer-reviewed scientific literature.

-Then comes a 13-page explanation for the science geeks.
-If you have a biology background you'll love this part.
-If not, you can skip it.
+Pages 20-36 offer an explanation for those of you with a science background.
 You only need this part if you're skeptical or scientifically curious enough to get into all the nitty gritty details.

 The guide costs $9.99.
 That's just a tiny slice of the money this might save you just by avoiding a pricey supplement that probably doesn't work.